grupy-sanca/caipyra2018/report/report.md

 We had two tutorials on June 8th related to the Python language.
 In the morning we had the tutorial **Unit Testing with Python** with Patricia Morimoto, who taught the first steps to start doing unit tests using Python, to ensure functional and easy-to-maintain software deliveries.

-In the afternoon we had the tutorial **"Developing Applications based on Big Data with PySpark"** with Vinícius Aires Barros, who presented examples of Big Data applications using Apache Spark (PySpark), concepts and examples of applications with routines, Map & Reduce, Filter, Order, Union, etc., and the MLlib library of Apache Spark, demonstrating examples of machine learning models.
+In the afternoon we had the tutorial **Developing Applications based on Big Data with PySpark** with Vinícius Aires Barros, who presented examples of Big Data applications using Apache Spark (PySpark), concepts and examples of applications with routines, Map & Reduce, Filter, Order, Union, etc., and the MLlib library of Apache Spark, demonstrating examples of machine learning models.

 ## Talks